Kid Rock: Shift to country rock (2009–present)

 On March 10, 2022, Kid Rock announced his upcoming twelfth studio album Bad Reputation, which would include his five previously released singles.
-It digitally released on March 21, while a physical release of the album occurred on April 6.
+It was digitally released on March 21, while a physical release of the album occurred on April 6.

-In January 2023, Kid Rock collaborated with Fueled by 808, Austin Mahone and Jimmie Allen on the single "No Limits".
+In January 2023, Kid Rock collaborated with Fueled by 808, Austin Mahone, and Jimmie Allen on the single "No Limits".